jzxhuang/http-extras/README.md

-# HTTP-Extras
+# http-extras

-Three modules to improve how you work with HTTP in Elm.
+Three modules to help you work with HTTP in Elm.
 More detailed responses, convenience functions, and API mocking.

 Made for use with version **2.0+** of [`elm/http`][http].